oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Query Plan:**

 To confirm the use of the index and to see what conditions are pushed to it, you can display the query execution plan from the OCI console as shown below.
-Once you provide your query under Explore Data, click **Show query execution plan** to view the execution plan for the query.
+Once you provide your query in the 'SQL statement' box, click **Show query execution plan** to view the execution plan for the query.

+**Method 1:**

 ![query1a-plan](./images/query1a-plan.png)

+**Method 2:**

 ![query1b-plan](./images/query1b-plan.png)